twomice/com.joineryhq.jsumfields/README.md

 * CiviEvents: Date of the first attended event
 * CiviMail: CiviMail open rate (all time)
 * CiviMail: CiviMail open rate (last 12 months)
+* CiviMail: CiviMail click-through rate (all time)

 Development is under way to provide these fields:
-* CiviMail: CiviMail click-through rate

 * CiviGrant: Total number of grants received
 * CiviGrant: Total $ in grants received